Important Facts About Bookkeeping Small Businesses Should Know in 2024

 Both bookkeeping and accounting are necessary for any business, but they aren’t the same thing.

 Bookkeeping is the recording of financial transactions, whereas accounting is the interpreting, classifying, analyzing, reporting, and summarizing of financial data.
+In accounting there is interpreting and analyzing data, in bookkeeping there is not.

 Big picture outlook: Bookkeepers handle the recording aspect of all accounting processes, accountants handle all parts of the accounting process.